ChristianBell1995/mytoken/README.md

 When **Ganache** is running in the background.
 Run `truffle migrate` to migrate the smart contracts onto your local blockchain.

-To run the python scripts:
+To get setup for the python scripts:
 ```
     cd api
     brew install pyenv